Autumn in Greenville, SC

 250 Saco Lowell Rd., Easley

-If haunted houses aren’t quite your style but you still crave a spooky experience, try a Greenville Ghost Tour.
-These paranormal walking tours of downtown Greenville let you explore the area’s haunted history.
-For those looking to add a little more fun to their fright, the Boos & Booze haunted bar crawl combines spooky stories with a drink or two.
-Both experiences are led by certified paranormal investigator Gabe Mathews of Truth Searchers: Paranormal Investigators.
+If haunted houses aren’t quite your style but you still love all things ghostly, try a Greenville Ghost Tour, led by certified paranormal investigator, Gabe Matthews of Truth Searchers: Paranormal Investigators.
+These walking tours of Downtown Greenville let you explore the area’s haunted history.
+Or, add a little more fun to your fright with the Boos & Booze haunted bar crawl.

 Pumpkin Patches